 3) Don’t go to unsafe areas of the building.

 Let’s be honest, some of the coolest looking areas of a building are ones that are in complete ruin or isolation.
 Areas where an upper floor room has no walls and you can see everything from above.
 Places with underground rooms with shady stairs that creak when setting foot on them.
-These type of places are simply irresistible to any explorer.
+These types of places are simply irresistible to any explorer.
 But these areas can also be the most unsafe area in the entire building.

 All buildings are different, so it’s up to you to decide if a certain area of the place you’re exploring is safe or not.
 If you come up with the conclusion that the area you want to explore is NOT safe, then turn around and walk away.
-There are other places in the building that can be just as interesting to explore and that is completely safe.
+There are other places in the building that can be just as interesting to explore and that are completely safe.

 4) Don’t push your luck.

 I had to learn this one the hard way.
 I’ve written about this incident before but I don’t’ remember which post I talked about it on.
 I was with friends exploring the second floor of this cool 1930’s house in a friend’s neighborhood.
 You could tell by the look of the ceiling on the first floor that the second-story floor was damaged and could potentially cave in at any minute.